JJ/perl6em/txt/1-liners.md

 <a id="orgfba02f1"></a>

-# δ - Working as a team
+# Working as a team

-You will never walk alone when solving a problem.
+You will never walk alone when solving a problem using computers.
 Even if you are working in a side project, something you thought about yourself, you will need an easy way to keep track of changes and also to easily incorporate whatever suggestions or even changes somebody else might